junxit/us-congress-bills-114/bill.md

 - **(d)** *Benefits* After conveyance of the Maintenance Complex and District Office to the Arbuckle Master Conservancy District—
   - **(1)** the Maintenance Complex and District Office shall not be considered to be a part of a Federal reclamation project; and
   - **(2)** such water district shall not be eligible to receive any benefits with respect to any facility comprising that Maintenance Complex and District Office, except benefits that would be available to a similarly situated person with respect to such a facility that is not part of a Federal reclamation project.
+- **(e)** *Communication* If the Secretary of the Interior has not completed the conveyance required under subsection (a) within 12 months after the date of enactment of this Act, the Secretary shall submit to Congress a letter with sufficient detail that explains the reasons the conveyance has not been completed and stating the date by which the conveyance will be completed.